S-4867

 Plain Language

-Employers with 100 or more employees that deploy AI systems resulting in layoffs must file an AI Impact Disclosure with the Department of Labor, reporting at minimum the AI tool deployment date, the layoff date, and the number of displaced workers.
+Employers with 100 or more employees that deploy AI systems resulting in layoffs must file an AI Impact Disclosure with the Department of Labor.
+The disclosure must include at minimum: the date the AI tool was deployed, the date of layoffs, and the number of workers displaced.
 These employers must also pay supplemental contributions to the AI Horizon Fund based on the number of AI-attributable layoffs.
-The Department will develop the specific disclosure form and contribution schedule.
-This creates both a reporting obligation and a financial obligation triggered by AI-related workforce reductions.
+The contribution schedule and payment mechanism will be developed by the Department.
+Firms with fewer than 100 employees are exempt from both the disclosure and supplemental contribution requirements.

 Statutory Text